milescb/traccc-aaS/README.md

 triton-atlas-594f595dbf-n4sk7   1/1     Running   0          86m
 ```

+or, use the [k9s](https://k9scli.io) tool to manage your pods.
 You can then check everything is healthy with

 ```
 curl -kv https://atlas.nrp-nautilus.io/v2/health/ready